 In order to make controlling your Hue smart lights incredibly intuitive and portable, Philips has designed two simple apps.
 They offer the Hue app, as well as the Hue Bluetooth app.
 Both are easily downloadable from the Google Play or App Store, and offer a plethora of options that go far beyond just dimming your lights.

-With the Hue app, you’ll also need to purchase the Hue Bridge in order to control your smart lights:
+With the Hue app, you’ll also need to purchase the philips hue bridge in order to control your smart lights:

 This will allow you to not only connect up to 50 Hue smart lights inside and outside of your home, but actually acts as the hub of control for all of your lights.